speedx77/music-roulette/README.md

 17. got a null id error in song pull

-IMPORTANT:

 post mvp
 --------
-1. log out?
-2. link to user and link to playlist
-3. don't have multiple tabs of roulette open or there are too music roulettes in the devices response {
-      "id": "244d0df069918f97df10cd41f1a26a323c744f96",
-      "is_active": true,
-      "is_private_session": false,
-      "is_restricted": false,
-      "name": "Music Roulette",
-      "supports_volume": true,
-      "type": "Computer",
-      "volume_percent": 29
-    },
-    {
-      "id": "a8bcf58d1658066d510c6071667153abbc001615",
-      "is_active": false,
-      "is_private_session": false,
-      "is_restricted": false,
-      "name": "Music Roulette",
-      "supports_volume": true,
-      "type": "Computer",
-      "volume_percent": 29
-    },

-  4. improve speed of background color change? speed of liked song change?
   5. other mp3 player skins
   6. EE for replay song
   7. perhaps have search be a native function on player page instead of redirect